MnyamanaZ/Retail-Sales/README.md

 # Retail-Sales-Analysis
 **This repository is a retail sales case study created as part of my data analytics journey.
-Its purpose is to demonstrate my ability to work through the full data analysis workflow, from raw sales data to insights and storytelling — using SQL, Excel, and visualization tools.
+Its purpose is to demonstrate my ability to work through the full data analysis workflow, from raw sales data to insights and storytelling — using SQL, Excel, and Databricks as the visualization tool.
 The project focuses on uncovering retail sales patterns, customer behavior, and revenue trends, while presenting actionable recommendations for business growth.**

 ## 🎯 Project Objectives
 The purpose of this dashboard is to provide a comprehensive view of retail sales performance, focusing on: